Husseinfadhel/SAPI/README.md

 Student Management System Fastapi

+## To using alembic for db migration
+be sure to modify env.py file
+1..... alembic init alembic
+2..... alembic revision --autogenerate -m "first" 3..... alembic upgrade head

 ## To package for installation use this command

 Make sure that you have the requirements installed along with pyinstaller also check th main.spec for the pathex of your app